 run-design.stanza This file contains commands to run the

 RedOctober.stanza either to run checks or re-export the design to Altium.

 log.txt This file is a log of the import, noting data inconsistencies in the source design file and how they were handled.

 stanza.proj This file links all of the above stanza files mapping package definitions to the file that contains them.

-Interfacing with Altium is hard, see the Altium Importer Errata for current issues with data import.
+See the Altium Importer Errata for current known issues with projects imported from Altium.